ReModded/ReWhitelist/README.md

 # ReWhitelist
-A simple, but still very powerful plugin that allows you to restrict access to the server.
-Allows you to add many different lists, with the option to turn them on and off as needed.
+A simple, but still very powerful plugin that allows you to restrict access to the particular server or an entire network.
+Allows you to add many different lists, with ability to turn them on and off as needed.
-For example, you can have a list with all administrators who have access to the server at all times, and a list with testers who have access only for testing.
+For example, you can have a list with all administrators who can access the server at all times, and a list with testers who have access only for testing.
 You no longer need to add or remove users from one whitelist, you just need to enable or disable whitelist with testers in it.

 ## Download
 You can download the latest version of the plugin from the [Modrinth](https://modrinth.com/plugin/rewhitelist) or [Hangar](https://hangar.papermc.io/ReModded/ReWhitelist).